okyeron/OMX-27/Build.md

 Order of operations here does not matter for anything aside from the keyswitches being absolutely last.

 ---
 # Build

+Everything should be wel marked on the PCB itself, but here's a visual guide and some tips just in case.

 ### 100n and 10u capacitors